Tony Tucker: Comeback

 Tucker returned to boxing in 1989 and was back in Don King's stable by 1992.
 He won the NABF belt with a 12-round split decision over highly-ranked Orlin Norris and successfully defended it against future world champion Oliver McCall, winning another 12-round split decision.
 He finished 1992 with a sixth-round TKO of Frankie Swindell and set himself up for another world title shot.

 Tucker had run his record up to 48–1 and challenged Lennox Lewis for the WBC world heavyweight title in May 1993.
 Lewis won a 12-round unanimous decision, knocking the challenger down twice in the process.
-The 34-year-old Tucker had never been off his feet in his pro career until this bout.
+The 34-year-old Tucker had never been on the floor in his professional career until this bout.

 "They tried to force me to fight Tony Tucker.
 And I remember looking at Tony Tucker, and saying, 'Mama didn't raise no fools.
 I'm not fighting him.'
 And they took the titles.
 Some people I'm not gonna fight.
 That's the good reason.
 I didn't want to fight him.
 Too tough."

 — —George Foreman, on his refusal to fight Tucker.

 After beating Michael Moorer in November 1994 to become the oldest world heavyweight champion in history, George Foreman began negotiations in early 1995 to make the first defense of his WBA and IBF titles against German mid-level prospect Axel Schulz.
 As Schulz was not ranked by either organization, Foreman could not defend their championships against Schulz without their permission.

 The IBF granted Foreman permission to face Schulz, which Foreman ultimately did.
 However, the WBA refused, insisting that Foreman instead face Tucker, their organization's #1-ranked contender.

 The situation in which Tucker had found himself in 1987 now played out again: the WBA vacated the title due to Foreman's non-compliance, setting up an April 1995 title bout between Tucker and number-two contender Bruce Seldon.
 Seldon won by TKO after seven rounds when doctors stopped the fight due to Tucker's eye closing shut.

 Tucker lost his chance at a rematch later that year when he lost a ten-round decision to a newly-signed Don King heavyweight, British-Nigerian boxer Henry Akinwande.

 In 1996 he was outpointed by old rival Orlin Norris.
 He scored two low-key wins in California, and in 1997 traveled to the U.K. to challenge Herbie Hide for the vacant WBO title.
 Tucker was dropped three times en route to a second-round knockout.

 In 1998 Tucker challenged John Ruiz for his NABF belt.
 Despite a big sixth round in which he had Ruiz in trouble, Tucker was eventually stopped in the 11th round.

 He came back in May to knock out journeyman Billy Wright in one round, but later had his license revoked due to medical concerns about Tucker's vision.